Area Plan

 Learn more:

-The final draft Area Plan Update 2022–2023 for Seattle and King County, Washington, was submitted November 1, 2021 to the Washington State Unit on Aging for review.
-To read the update, click here.
+The final draft Area Plan Update 2022–2023 Seattle King County Washington was submitted November 1, 2021 to the Washington State Unit on Aging for review.

 To request the Area Plan in an alternative format, click here.
 Please allow five business days lead time.